wavefrontHQ/wavefront-sdk-python/README.md

     # Close the sender connection
     wavefront_sender.close()
     ```
-* If the Wavefront sender is a `WavefrontProxyClient`, close the connection before shutting down the application.
+* If the sender is a `WavefrontProxyClient`, close the connection before shutting down the application.

     ```python
     # To shut down a WavefrontProxyClient